VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

 Health and Fitness Topic

 Do you like sports?
 Are you interested in fitness?
 My daughter Sophie's basketball team had to do stretches in practice and she wondered whether these really helped.
 That is how she got the idea for this experiment.
 She won first place at our Regional contest in her division and competed at State.
-You might want to consider doing this sort of experiment for your project if you have friends that would enjoy helping you test whether flexibility exercises work.
+You might want to consider doing this sort of experiment for your project if you have friends who would enjoy helping you test whether flexibility exercises work.

 How to Pick an Easy Topic